 On the digital side our team worked closely with the Jory software developers defining the visual look for all interface elements used across the entire iOS application.
-The final graphical user interface system was applied to 40 screens of the point of sale system in its first release and for an additional 30 screens and features that were later developed.
+The final graphical user interface system was applied to all 40 screens of the point of sale system in its first release, and for an additional 30 screens and features that were later developed.

-shop was also asked to design the brand identity for Jory in addition to designing the collateral systems that would represent the startup over time.
+Shop was also asked to design the brand identity for Jory in addition to designing the collateral systems that would represent the startup over time.

 All UI design was the result of a collaboration between the our team and Jory’s development team.
 Throughout the course of the project we created dozens of individual elements, custom icons, ui screens, wireframes, and coded prototypes.
 We maintained an agile workflow in which assets were sent back and forth between both teams to rapidly develop the POS application.

 Our two teams continued to work together as the team moved beyond the initial launch of the application, its testing, rounds of feedback, and a subsequent major revision of the system.
 The second version of the app concentrated on opening up space in the UI while creating a more immersive experience for clients and customers.